“Why is the sky blue?” And other important questions

 My mentor Don Rutledge says, “Photography … forces us to see, to look beyond what the average person observes, to search where some people never think to look.
 It even draws us back to the curiosity we experienced in our childhood.

-“As the years go by that curious child matures into a normal adult with the attitude of ‘who cares anymore about those childish questions and answers?’
+“As the years go by, that curious child matures into a normal adult with the attitude of ‘who cares anymore about those childish questions and answers?’
 The ‘seeing beyond what the average person sees’ fills us constantly with excitement and allows us to keep the dreams of our youth.”

 Bridge in Mitrovica [Fuji X-E2, XF18-55mmF2.8-4 R LM OIS, ISO 400, ƒ/2.8, 1/320]

 I am just a child who has never grown up.
-I still keep asking these ‘how’ and ‘why’ questions.
-Occasionally, I find an answer.
+I still ask these ‘how’ and ‘why’ questions, and occasionally, I find an answer.

 — Stephen Hawking